onzfonz/comp227/src/content/3/en/part3a.md

 ![Screenshot for 3.2](../../images/3/23x.png)

-The page has to show the time that the request was received and how many communtiies are listed at the time of processing the request.
+The page has to show the time that the request was received and how many communities are listed at the time of processing the request.

 > Caution: There can only be one *`response.send()`* statement in an Express app route.
 > Once you send a response to the client using *`response.send()`*, the request-response cycle is complete and no further response can be sent.